• Skip to primary navigation

 No ratings yet

-This classic tuna melt sandwich recipe is crispy, cheesy and perfectly golden.
+This easy single-serve tuna melt recipe is crispy, cheesy and perfectly golden.
 Learn how to make this melty diner-style favorite at home.

 Prep Time 10 minutes mins